General controls

 Permalink: https://owaspai.org/goto/limitunwanted/

-Unwanted model behaviour is the intended result of many AI security attacks.
-There are many ways to prevent and to detect these attacks.
-This section is about how the effects of unwanted model behaviour can be controlled, in order to reduce the impact of an attack.
+Unwanted model behaviour is the intended result of many AI attacks (e.g. data poisoning, evasion, prompt injection).
+There are many ways to prevent and to detect these attacks, but this section is about how the effects of unwanted model behaviour can be controlled, in order to reduce the impact of an attack - by constraining actions, introducing oversight and enabling timely containment and recovery.
+This is sometimes referred to as blast radius control.

-Besides attacks, AI systems can display unwanted behaviour for other reasons, making the control of this behaviour a shared responsibility.
-Main potential causes of unwanted model behaviour:
+Besides attacks, AI systems can display unwanted behaviour for other reasons, making the control of this behaviour a shared responsibility, beyond just security.
+Key causes of unwanted model behaviour include:

 • Insufficient or incorrect training data